paris-saclay-cds/ramp-board/doc/workers.rst

 **Security considerations**

-By default communications between dask distributed schedulers and workers is neither encrypted not authentificated which poses security risks.
+By default communications between dask distributed schedulers and workers is neither encrypted not authenticated which poses security risks.
 Dask distributed supports TLS/SSL certifications, however these are not currently supported in DaskWorker in RAMP.

-A workaround for authentification could be to configure a firewall, such as `UFW <https://help.ubuntu.com/community/UFW>`_ to deny connections to dask related ports, except from pre-defined IPs of dask worker/scheduler.
+A workaround for authentication could be to configure a firewall, such as `UFW <https://help.ubuntu.com/community/UFW>`_ to deny connections to dask related ports, except from pre-defined IPs of dask worker/scheduler.